learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 Mozilla is a reliable reference for the latest HTML tags.
-There are many other sites online that exist to discuss these tags, but when you want a thorough explanation of a tag, Mozilla is your best bet.
+There are many other sites online that exist to discuss these tags, but when you want a thorough explanation of a tag, Mozilla is often a great choice.

 There are some drawbacks in using MDN.
 Because Mozilla is so trusted, their information tends to be ... _exhaustive_.
 Because it's so *ahem* thorough, it